sjhmaster/MouseKeyShow/README.md

 ### 📥 Download & Installation
 1. Go to the [**Releases**](../../releases) page.
-2. Download the latest `MouseKeyShow.rar`.
+2. Download the latest `MouseKeyShow.zip`.
 3. Extract the `.rar` archive to your preferred local folder.
 4. Run `MouseKeyShow.exe` (Run as Administrator is recommended for full-screen game overlays).